akeneo/pim-docs/cookbook/import_export/product-import.rst

     If you read another kind of file, xls, xml, json, etc, if you manage to convert the input array data to this format, all the other parts of the import will be reusable.

+.. note:

+    We tend to use this standard array format everywhere in the PIM, for imports, backend process, product edit form, variant group values, proposals, etc.

+    The versionning will be reworked in a future version to use it too.

 Product Processor - IdentifiableObjectRepositoryInterface
 ---------------------------------------------------------